From the food they eat to the air they breathe, protecting children from harm is of the utmost importance to all parents.

 Booster seat laws in Ontario require that they are used for children from 18kg to 36kg and under 8 years old.
 But they can continue to be safely used until the manufacturer's maximum weight and height guidelines have been reached.

 Ontario Provincial Police Toronto Detachment run child car seat clinics.
 There are also monthly clinics staffed by the Toronto Police Auxiliary Unit.
 Make a booking online to receive free help to install your child or booster seat correctly.
+Unfortunately, we revisited this article for improvements in April of 2022, we noticed that the above link states that all car seat clinics have been suspended.
+Presently, there is the option of referring to this website for step by step instructions.
+Once again, we always recommend following the manufacturers guidelines.

-As your child progresses from using a booster seat to a regular seatbelt, you know what their next question will be: When can I sit up front?
+As your child progresses from using a booster seat to a regular seat belt, you know what their next question will be: When can I sit up front?

 It may surprise you but there is no local law on this point, either in terms of age or weight.
 However, the Ontario Ministry of Transportation recommends that children under 13 do not sit in the passenger seat.
 This is because they are away from active airbags, which can pose a danger to them in the event of an accident.